The Complete Project Manager with CAPM® and PMP® Prep

 Yes.
 This course will prepare you to sit for the Certified Associate in Project Management (CAPM®) certification exam and help you prepare for the Project Management Professional (PMP®) certification exam.
 You will need to set up your tests and pay any fees required separately.

 Project managers can work in almost any industry.
 Some of the more common industries for project management jobs include information technology, engineering, construction, healthcare, finance, and law.
-Your work environment will depend largely on the industry in which you work, but you will work with closely with other people and technology regardless of the industry you choose.
+Your work environment will depend largely on the industry in which you work, but you will work closely with other people and technology regardless of the industry you choose.

 In order to be a good project manager, you will first and foremost have to be a great communicator.
 It is your job to sell an idea to stakeholders, team members, and those financing any project you manage.
-You must communicate with everyone affected throughout the project, and ensure that you keep momentum moving in your favor.
+You must communicate with everyone affected throughout the project and ensure that you keep the momentum moving in your favor.
 You must have integrity and enthusiasm.
 You must also understand how to effectively delegate responsibilities to the right team members.
 It's also important to have a high level of empathy in order to understand how the project will affect others, and you must always remain calm under pressure.

 Project management is important because it ensures that stakeholders, financers, and team members all have the same expectations set when it comes to what will be delivered, when it will be delivered, and how much it will cost to deliver a completed project.
 The most effective project managers will negotiate milestones and deadlines that are reasonable and achievable and are communicated with all parties affected by a project plan.